Lab 3 : Branching in Assembly

 Write a program that converts Celsius to Fahrenheit or from Fahrenheit to Celsius depending on the input.
 If the input is above 32, it will assume the value is Fahrenheit and convert it to Celsius.
 If not, it will assume the value is Celsius and convert it to Fahrenheit.

-You will provide the input as data is saved into R0.
+You will provide the input as data saved in R0.
 No user input (ie. scanf) is required.
 The input data will be the last two digits of your student number.
 Do NOT modify R0 afterward.
 Your code must be written in assembly with the output saved in a variable (labelled space in memory).
 Your code must consider both cases and determine which formula to use depending on the input (ie. the code should function with input above or below 32).
 You can use the following as your conversion equation.
 You can assume the input data will always be a positive integer.

 - C = 5 * (F - 32) / 9